Kernel Ridge Regression Inference: Abstract

 \section{Abstract}

-We provide uniform inference and confidence bands for kernel ridge regression (KRR), a widely-used non-parametric regression estimator for general data types including rankings, images, and graphs.
-Despite the prevalence of these data\textemdash e.g., ranked preference lists in school assignment\textemdash the inferential theory of KRR is not fully known, limiting its role in economics and other scientific domains.
-We construct sharp, uniform confidence sets for KRR, which shrink at nearly the minimax rate, for general regressors.
-To conduct inference, we develop an efficient bootstrap procedure that uses symmetrization to cancel bias and limit computational overhead.
-To justify the procedure, we derive finite-sample, uniform Gaussian and bootstrap couplings for partial sums in a reproducing kernel Hilbert space (RKHS).
-These imply strong approximation for empirical processes indexed by the RKHS unit ball with logarithmic dependence on the covering number.
-Simulations verify coverage.
-We use our procedure to construct a novel test for match effects in school assignment, an important question in education economics with consequences for school choice reforms.
+We provide uniform confidence bands for kernel ridge regression (KRR), a widely used nonparametric regression estimator for nonstandard data such as preferences, sequences, and graphs.
+Despite the prevalence of these data\textemdash e.g., student preferences in school matching mechanisms\textemdash the inferential theory of KRR is not fully known.
+We construct valid and sharp confidence sets that shrink at nearly the minimax rate, allowing nonstandard regressors.
+Our bootstrap procedure uses anti-symmetric multipliers for computational efficiency and for validity under mis-specification.
+We use the procedure to develop a test for match effects, i.e. whether students benefit more from the schools they rank highly.

-{\it Keywords:} Gaussian approximation, nonparametric regression, reproducing kernel Hilbert space, preference data, school choice
+{\it Keywords:} Gaussian approximation, nonparametric regression, reproducing kernel Hilbert space, preference data, school choice.